Cinemark Theatres

-Cinemark Holdings, Inc. (stylized as CineMark from 1998 until 2022 and in all caps since 2022) is an American movie theater chain that started operations in 1977 and since then it has operated theaters with hundreds of locations throughout the Americas.
+Cinemark Holdings, Inc. (stylized as CineMark from 1998 until 2022 and in all caps since 2022) is an American movie theater chain that started operations in 1977 and since then has operated theaters with hundreds of locations throughout the Americas.
 It is headquartered in Plano, Texas, in the Dallas–Fort Worth area.
-Cinemark operates 497 theaters and 5,653 screens in the U.S. and Latin America as of March 2025.
+Cinemark operates nearly 500 theaters and over 5,600 screens, including 301 theaters with 4,219 screens across 42 U.S. states and 194 theaters with 1,401 screens in 13 countries across Central and South America.
 It is also the largest movie theater chain in Brazil, with a 30 percent market share.

-Cinemark operates theaters under several brands, including its flagship Cinemark, Century Theatres, Tinseltown, CinéArts and Rave Cinemas.
+Cinemark operates theaters under several brands, including its flagship Cinemark, Century Theatres, Tinseltown USA, CinéArts, Rave Cinemas and Gamescape.

-In May 2021, Cinemark struck agreements to show films from some of its major Hollywood studio partners, including Warner Bros., Walt Disney Studios, Paramount, and Sony Pictures.
-The goal of the move is to establish how long movies will play in theaters before being available for home video.

 History

 Cinemark 12 Rockwall at The Harbor in Rockwall, Texas in April, 2010.
-This was expanded in 2019 and is now Cinemark 14 Rockwall and XD.
+It was expanded in 2019 into Cinemark 14 Rockwall and XD.